LudLaf/odooshow/README.md

 ---
 Missing:
-* different options, and what they do.
+#. different options, and what they do.
-* i
+#. other things...